 Locke and limits to accumulation and money – Locked believed there was a moral limit to excess accumulation of property because people had consumption limits.
 Excess consumption and accumulation was a waste and contrary to nature.
 However, money the ultimate durable good solved this problem.
 It eliminated the limits on accumulation.

 He was a basic monetarist, that is he believed that the value of money was inversely correlated to the amount of money in circulation.
 However, he wrongly assumed that if a country’s gold inflows decreased relative to other countries depression would set in.
 Locke believed (wrongly) the supply of gold increases relative to the volume of trade.
 David Hume, argued rightfully so that if this started to happen the price of goods relative to other countries would fall and correct this trade imbalance.

 John Locke’s theory of value was based on supply and demand as outlined in Some Considerations on the Consequences of the Lowering of Interest and the Raising of the Value of Money.
 Locke wrote:

 The price of any commodity rises or falls by the proportion of the number of buyer and sellers.

 Economics and your life

 - In conclusion, the basic elements of the ideas of the United States idea of liberty and in particular economic liberty are found in John Locke (“

 The end of law is not to abolish or restrain, but to preserve and enlarge freedom”).

-- I believe in examining the original thinkers of political economy can be great inspiration and motivation for people’s lives in pursuit of happiness and prosperity in their own lives.
+- I believe in examining the original thinkers of the political economy can be a great inspiration and motivation for people’s lives in pursuit of happiness and prosperity in their own lives.
 If you understand and look at life by penetrating philosophical problems deeply, rather than superficial modern motivational thinkers, your life will be richer both figuratively and literally, mine is.